 Best Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy in 2021.

-But there are many types to chose from: in-ears, on-ears, over-ears, Bluetooth, noise-cancelling.
+But there are many types of headphone to choose from: in-ears, on-ears, over-ears, Bluetooth, noise-cancelling.
 If you want a pair for home use, to plug into your hi-fi system or portable music player, then a pair of over-ear headphones is best.
 You'll then have to choose whether you want open-backs (which leak sound) or the more typical closed-backs (which don't).

-To use with your smartphone, on the go, though, you might want something more portable.
-And if that's the case, you'll have to decide whether you want the uber-portability of in-ear headphones or the less intrusive fit of on-ears - and both styles vary in budgets hugely.
+To use with your smartphone on the go, though, you might want something more portable.
+And if that's the case, you'll have to decide whether you want the uber-portability of in-ear headphones or the less intrusive fit of on-ears - and both styles vary enormously in budget.

 Your next decision is between wired and wireless.
-Wireless is great for its cable-free convenience and exercise appeal but it's a technology which generally attracts higher price tags compared to wired counterparts of similar quality.
+Wireless headphones are great for their cable-free convenience and exercise appeal but it's a technology which generally attracts higher price tags compared to wired counterparts of similar quality.

 And then there are noise-cancelling headphones which may be high on your hit list if you're looking for a pair to silence the outside sounds of everyday life.
 Noise-cancelling helps isolate you from the world by blocking ambient noise.
 While noise-cancellation is available on wired pairs, if you want both wireless connectivity and peaceful isolation, there are, of course, those that combine the two: wireless noise-cancelling headphones.